romeo8221/sba-command-line-git/README.md

 1. Fork a copy of this repository to _your_ GitHub account.
 2. Clone the _forked_ copy to your computer.
 3. Add an `index.html` file to the root directory of the repository.
-4. Open the repository in VS Code.
+4. Open the index.html file in the nano text editor.
-5. Add the following code to your `index.html` file
+5. Add the following code to your `index.html` file.

 ````
 <!DOCTYPE html>